Cocó Park: History

-Social importance for the city
+Importance for the city

 The park of Cocó has been cited as an important part of the solution to many of Fortaleza’s most chronic social, health and environmental issues.
 One study cited, by the University of Delaware, shows that easy access to parks can reduce obesity and diabetes through opportunities for exercise.
 Another study in Chicago showed that vegetated spaces also cut crime by half.

-Environmental importance

 Vegetated areas such as Cocó also provide relief from the “heat island effect” caused by the heat-trapping quality of asphalt, concrete, and building materials.
 Air under a tree’s canopy can be as much as 5–10 °F cooler compared to full sun, with the underlying pavement up to 36 °F cooler.

 The park is also an area of protection for the extremely important and globally threatened Mangrove ecosystem, which includes various threatened and endemic species of plant and wildlife, of extremely high importance for urban research on these species.

-Importance for the economy and tourism

 As one of the biggest urban parks in South America, Cocó represents one of the main opportunities for tourists to experience the beautiful local flora and fauna, while still remaining accessible from other tourism hotspots in the city, such as Beira Mar.
 According to Lonely Planet: “It's Fortaleza's most popular recreational park, and organizes activities to promote environmental awareness in its visitors" From Lonely Planet's Website: "A boat tour along the Río Côco offers tourists and nature-lovers an opportunity to fully appreciate the park's wildlife and unique flora.
 Visitors can also walk along the park’s various nature trails to get a closer look at the park’s ecological biodiversity".

-Importance for education and culture

 The park also represents an extremely important resource for education within the city, offering a space for many educational activities, and giving the city’s children access to nature which would be otherwise impossible.
 The park also contains football pitches where local adults and children organise games every weekend, including tournaments.
 The park is also host to various cultural attractions, including an amphitheatre which offers concerts and various other cultural events.